 - 18 € - 3-day youth card, ages 14 - 29

-- Venice Card - Includes free and reduced admissions and transportation for 3 or 7 days.
+- Venice City Pass - Includes free and reduced admissions and transportation.

 The price of a ticket or travelcard includes one piece of luggage up to 150 cm (total sum of its three dimensions).
 The ticket or travelcard must be validated (stamped) upon first use.
 Hours start when the card is validated (not when it's bought) so it can be bought ahead of time.
 Be sure to validate it in the machine before boarding the water bus.